conan-io/conan-io.github.io/_posts/2019-06-10-New-conan-release-1-16.markdown

 We got Conan 1.16 release out this time with some features and many fixes.
 We are also sharing the ongoing the development of the upcoming enhancements!

-## Support for gcc 8.3 and 9.1
+## Support for GCC 8.3 and 9.1

-Following the [gcc releases](http://gcc.gnu.org/releases.html) we updated the default [settings.yml](https://docs.conan.io/en/latest/reference/config_files/settings.yml.html) to include the latest versions of the compiler.
+Following the [GCC releases](http://gcc.gnu.org/releases.html) we updated the default [settings.yml](https://docs.conan.io/en/latest/reference/config_files/settings.yml.html) to include the latest versions of the compiler.

 Note that Conan by default uses the major versions of GCC only (8, 9...), as the minor is really a patch and those are intended to be fully